 If you ask this question of a lady and you don’t look serious, my money’s on the fact that you’ll probably get a no.

 But God, GOD.
 In the situations where you really want it, and tell me you really want it, it’ll be the hardest thing I ever do to turn you down.
 There is nothing in this life more attractive than a man who is panting for you.
 Dripping for you.
 So desperate to get within 20 feet of you that he’d happily fuck a letterbox if you shouted words of encouragement.

 And so, gents.
 When you’re looking at a lovely lady, and you think she might be out of your league, remember that one day she was probably fat and fourteen.
 She still wakes up most mornings and winces at her reflection in a mirror.
 She might worry that she’s got cellulite, or that her tits are slightly uneven, that her hands look old or her eyebrows unplucked or her feet too big for her awkward, stumbling body.

-If you can be the one who strides over with confidence, and says: “You know what?
+Approaching women is hard, of course.
+But if you can be the one who strides over with confidence, and says: “You know what?
 You’re fucking spectacular” then you win.
 You win so hard your friends will wonder what your secret is.
 You’ve just made someone’s day, and you could be the one screwing her twelve shades of happy by the time that day is done.